MicrosoftDocs/customer-insights/ci-docs/compute-migrate-infrastructure.md

 ms.custom: bap-template
 ---

-# Recreate the private links for the upgrade of the new compute infrastructure
+# Recreate your private links for the upgrade to the new compute infrastructure

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]